 I have seen many changes occur throughout the years.
 I’ve seen people trying to figure out how to beat the search engines to get ahead of their competition.

-And, as it turns out, the same two errors have also been proven to be the top reasons online marketing efforts fail by Ascend2, in a conducted survey of business owners and marketing professionals in October 2016.
+As it turns out, the same two errors have also been proven to be the top reasons online marketing efforts fail by Ascend2, in a conducted survey of business owners and marketing professionals in October 2016.

 Mistake #1: A Lack of an Effective Strategy To Reach Goals

-When business owners or marketing executives make decisions about digital marketing services, they very rarely take the time to develop a digital marketing strategy.
+When business owners or marketing executives make decisions about digital marketing services, they rarely take the time to develop a digital marketing strategy.

 According to the Ascend2 Survey:

 “A lack of an effective strategy is one of the top 2 significant barriers to online marketing success.”

 The lack of an effective strategy has consistently ranked as one of the top reasons why business owners and marketing professionals say their digital marketing efforts fall short of their goals.